 Perfectly good phthalate-free alternatives exist for these products and the swap is easy.
 Here is how I do it.

-Dermatologist’s phthalate-free, truly natural skin care – safe and non-toxic for you, your entire household, and the planet.
-Made with organic ingredients.
+A natural dermatologist’s phthalate-free, truly natural skin care – safe and non-toxic for you, your entire household and the planet.
+Fragrance free and made with organic ingredients.

-I’m obsessed, picky and the ideal expert to get you non-toxic skin care that’s truly hypoallergenic, too.
+I’m obsessed, picky and the ideal expert to get you non-toxic skin care that’s truly fragrance free.
 Ban the dubious stuff, restock, and drastically cut out phthalates and allergens.
+Start with your soaps.

 Natural Foaming Hand Soap for every sink where you frequently wash your hands.